6 Mar 2023

 Research shows trees improve mental health.
 “For people who are experiencing worry or stress, but who do not need professional help, spending time in nature is really beneficial,” said Dr Dey, a child and adolescent psychiatrist.

 Dr Stuart Blanch, a conservation scientist with WWF-Australia, spends his days working to save existing forests and regenerate lost forests.
 “Trees are world-class multi taskers.
-They make oxygen, they make rain, they store carbon dioxide in our fight against climate change, they cool our suburbs, they improve our mental health.
+They make oxygen, they make rain, they store carbon dioxide in our fight against global heating, they cool our suburbs, they improve our mental health.
 Every single Australian needs trees,” Dr Blanch said.

 Trees give us food and medicine.
 Over a third of medicines come from nature and it’s estimated forests hold many potential treatments waiting to be discovered.
 The shade from trees encourages exercise.
 One study showed street tree density increases both the likelihood of walking and the distances walked.
 Tree climbing helps children develop strength and self-confidence.
 However, less than 20% of children participate in tree climbing today, compared with 65% of adults who climbed trees during their childhood.